 5. Make your newly washed clothes softer, help them retain color, and last longer

-Using chlorine-contaminated water or hard water in your laundry machine results in damage and mineral buildup on your clothes.
-White clothes and lighter colors can also come out of the wash looking dingy or sullied.
-In addition to reducing chlorine, some whole house systems come bundled with a softener or conditioner, which removes hard water minerals like calcium and magnesium to prevent color fading, stiffness, and damage on your clothes.
+Using chlorine-contaminated water contributes to color fading when you wash your clothes, so bright colors will appear dark and dim over time.
+Additionally, mineral deposits from hard water can make clothes appear dingy or sullied and even leave holes.
+In addition to reducing chlorine, some whole house systems come bundled with a softener or conditioner, which removes hard water minerals like calcium and magnesium to prevent color fading, stiffness, and damage to your clothes.

 6. Get cleaner dishes with less effort